-The frontier between testing and targeting is not always clearly defined, and the decision to choose one or the other can get confusing.
+The frontier between A/B testing and targeting is not always clearly defined, and the decision to choose one or the other can get confusing.
 To make matters more complicated, there are several targeting approaches to choose from, including behavioral targeting and personalization.
 As a digital marketer, should you care about the differences between each technique?
 Are there specific cases where one technique is more efficient than the other?

 Let’s take a closer look at the actual differences and identify some opportunities that lie within each approach.